MaxHill/vue-starter/README.md

 This is the application that is build by the gulp file.
 This is all the browser knows about.

 #### Test
-This is your most sacred place in your application.
+This is the most sacred place in your application.
 Here you find all your tests.
 Because you do write tests, right?